pluja/awesome-privacy/README.md

 - Raindrop.io

 <img width="16" src="misc/check.png"> </img>  **Instead use**
+- [Pinboard](https://pinboard.in/) - Paid, hosted service which has its main focus on privacy.
 - [Wallabag](https://wallabag.org/) - Open-source, optionally self-hosted, read it later server.
 Provides paid hosted service with privacy in mind.

 ## Remote Access and Control